CureVac fails in pivotal COVID-19 vaccine trial with 47% efficacy

 Manufacturing partners include Celonic Group of Switzerland, Novartis, Bayer, Fareva, Wacker and Rentschler Biopharma SE.

-In a wager on CureVac’s technology, Britain in February placed an initial conditional order for 50 million doses of next-generation vaccines by CureVac that build on the one that failed the interim trial analysis.
+GSK has agreed to collaborate with CureVac on production as well as on development of the next-generation vaccines.
+A company spokesman said early, preclinical data indicated a 10-fold increase in immunogenicity versus the first.

-GSK agreed to collaborate with CureVac on production as well as on development of the next-generation vaccines.
+“We aim for availability of a second-generation COVID-19 vaccine as early as the second half of 2022, subject to regulatory approvals,” he said.

 Our Standards: The Thomson Reuters Trust Principles.